 The Micro C allows the surgeon to hold it with one hand while operating another instrument such as a drill in the other hand.
 A laptop screen specific to the Micro C is positioned on a mayo stand immediately adjacent to the hand table whereby fluoroscopic and digital images can be wirelessly transferred from the Micro C and image receiver/intensifier to the screen for review by the surgeon.

 Micro C is a handheld imaging device.
 Separation of the x-ray source and image intensifier obviates a bulky base or a heavy tether.
-By utilizing advanced, proprietary, patent-pending technology, the device can produce perfect images without the need for external assistance.
+By utilizing advanced, proprietary, patent-pending technology, the device can produce high-quality images without the need for external assistance.

 Utilizing an advanced sensor array, the device simultaneously captures both a fluoroscopic and traditional image without the need to reset the extremity.
 The sensor array is so advanced that a concurrent, live view of both images can be seen on the companion screen as the surgery is in progress.
 The device is portable and designed to bring the x-ray source to the target to produce more resolute images.